jaydeepc/erp-demo/PROJECT_TASKS.md

-# Piramal Finance ERP System - Task Progression
+# ExpenseFlow ERP System - Task Progression

 ## Overview
-This document outlines the 5-task implementation plan for the Piramal Finance ERP system and tracks the completion status of each task.
+This document outlines the 5-task implementation plan for the ExpenseFlow ERP system and tracks the completion status of each task.
 The project was built incrementally, with each task building upon the previous one.

 ## 5-Task Implementation Plan